davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 Now that your search methods can count comparisons, let's test to see if our hypotheses on their time complexity are sound.
 The `PerformanceTester` class has a constant defined called `NUM_RUNS = 1` (that you will change later), and a few `static` methods (already implemented - you do not need to edit these):

-      - `testLinearSearch(int N, boolean orderedList)`: This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
+      - *testLinearSearch(int N, boolean orderedList):* This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
 It runs linear search over the same list `NUM_RUNS`  times, searching for a random key during each run.

-      - `testBinarySearch(int N)`: This method creates an ordered list of size N, and it will run `binarySearch()` over the same list `NUM_RUNS` times, searching for a random key during each run.
+      - *testBinarySearch(int N)*: This method creates an ordered list of size N, and it will run `binarySearch()` over the same list `NUM_RUNS` times, searching for a random key during each run.

-      - `testNoDupes(int N, boolean orderedList)`: This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
+      - *testNoDupes(int N, boolean orderedList)*: This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
 It finds the median over the same list `NUM_RUNS` times.

-      - `testMedian(int N, boolean orderedList)`: This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
+      - *testMedian(int N, boolean orderedList)*: This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
 It finds the median over the same list `NUM_RUNS` times.

-      - `testStdDev(int N)`: This method inputs the list size N. It finds the standard deviation over the same list `NUM_RUNS` times.
+      - *testStdDev(int N)*: This method inputs the list size N. It finds the standard deviation over the same list `NUM_RUNS` times.
 The list order does not affect standard deviation.

 _Important:_ A static method means that it belongs to the class, not to its instances (objects).
 That is, you don't need to instantiate any objects to call them.
 When you right-click on the PerformanceTester class, you'll find that the static methods are available under this menu.
-If you prefer to call them from the Code pad, you could use something like: `PerformanceTester.testBinarySearch(1000);` to run binary search over a list of N=1000 elements.
+If you prefer to call them from the Code pad, you could use something like `PerformanceTester.testBinarySearch(1000);` to run binary search over a list of N=1000 elements directly.

 ##### Linear Search Analysis